kimhastings/cat-clicker/README.md

-# Cat Clicker Premium Vanilla
+# Cat Clicker Premium Pro

 Clone the repo and open up `index.html` in your browser of choice.